-All filers not using the cash method of accounting should see Section 263A uniform capitalization rules on page 8 before completing Schedule A.
+All filers not using the cash method of accounting should see Section 263A uniform capitalization rules on page 7 before completing Schedule A.

 Line 1.
-Inventory at Beginning of Year.
-If the cooperative is changing its method of accounting from accrual to cash for the current tax year and it does not want to account for inventories, it must refigure last year's closing inventory using the cash method and enter the result on line 1.
-If there is a difference between the closing inventory and the refigured amount, attach an explanation and take it into account when figuring the cooperative's section 481(a) adjustment (explained above).
+Inventory at beginning of year.
+If the cooperative is changing its method of accounting for the current tax year, it must refigure last year's closing inventory using the new method of accounting and enter the result on line 1.
+If there is a difference between last year's closing inventory and the refigured amount, attach an explanation and take it into account when figuring the cooperative's section 481(a) adjustment explained on page 4.